mrconter1/writings/forecasting/README.md

 5. "Can you fold my clean pile of laundry?"
 6. "I have some frozen salmon in the fridge, can you make a dish for me using that?"
 7. "Can you change my bedclothes?"
 8. "Can you tune my guitar?"
+9. "Can you vacuum clean? (where you have to do it manually)"